Skip to content

 The width family

-decimal-scaled ships thirteen storage widths.
-They all have the same API shape - the same methods, the same const generic SCALE, the same Decimal trait impl - and differ only in the size of the backing integer, which sets the range and the maximum usable scale.
+decimal-scaled ships twelve storage widths.
+They all share the same API shape — the same methods, the same const generic SCALE, the same Decimal trait impl — and differ only in the size of the backing integer, which sets the range and the maximum usable scale.

-MAX_SCALE is the largest SCALE for which 10^SCALE fits the storage integer.
-Using a larger SCALE is a compile-time error (the multiplier() const overflows when the type is instantiated).
+MAX_SCALE is the largest SCALE for which every MAX_SCALE-digit decimal value (±999…9) fits the signed storage and at least one integer digit remains representable.
+Using a larger SCALE is a compile-time error.

 Choosing a width